Jonathan Joss: Police complaints and killing

 Neighbors told a local television station that Joss and Ceja Alvarez had often argued for several years, but that no violence had previously occurred.
 A previous incident on June 8, 2024, resulted in Ceja Alvarez calling police, saying Joss was brandishing a crossbow.
 On May 24, 2024, reports of gunfire resulted in police confiscating Joss's firearms.

 Gonzales posted on Facebook that the day they returned to their burned house, they found the harness of one of their dogs, leading to "severe emotional distress".
 Gonzales said Ceja Alvarez yelled "violent homophobic slurs" before opening fire and that Joss pushed Gonzales out of the bullet's path, saving his life.
 Gonzales said neither he nor Joss was armed.
 Additionally, Gonzales said that various people in the area had for years verbally assaulted them with homophobic slurs and threats to burn down their home.
 Gonzales described the attack as a homophobic hate crime, stating that Ceja Alvarez "started yelling violent homophobic slurs at us.
 He then raised a gun from his lap and fired."

-The San Antonio Police Department (SAPD) released an initial statement saying that no evidence of a hate crime had yet been found but that the investigation was still ongoing, although they later retracted this statement and publicly denounced it as "premature".
+The San Antonio Police Department (SAPD) released an initial statement saying that no evidence of a hate crime had yet been found but that the investigation was still ongoing, although they later retracted this statement, dubbing it "premature".
 According to Gonzales, the couple had reported homophobic harassment "to law enforcement multiple times and nothing was done".
 The SAPD also confirmed that Joss had been a part of neighborhood conflicts and that the police mental health unit had made "repeated efforts to mediate conflicts and connect him with services that he may have needed".

-On November 17, 2025, Ceja Alvarez was indicted by a grand jury for the first-degree murder of Joss.
+On November 17, 2025, Ceja Alvarez was indicted by a grand jury for the murder of Joss.